matthew-gordon/trackHub2.0/README.md

 ## Questions

 1. What am I building?
 A project manager for web developers.
 A place where I can create projects to share with collaborators, or manage by myself.
 2. Who am I building it for?
-I am building it for myself, also for the web developmwnt community.
+I am building it for myself, also for the web development community.
 Managing a project with a central location for tasks, assets, and planning.
 This will help project workflow and time management.
 3. What features do we need to have?
 	- Projects
 		- Create / Edit/ Destroy